alphabetworkers/alphabetworkersunion.org/frontend/content/principles/code-of-conduct.en.md

 * Freedom of speech, specifically the freedom to participate in union communication platforms within the policies of each
 * Freedom of assembly
 * Freedom from discrimination on the basis of craft, skill, age, race, caste, sex, gender (including gender identity, gender expression, and trans status), sexual orientation, religious or political beliefs, affiliation, disability, neurodivergence, immigration status, family or marital status, or any other protected characteristic
-* The right to Union support in cases of workplace mistreatment and for workers whose employment status is pending determination of any legal processes
+* The right to union support in cases of workplace mistreatment and for workers whose employment status is pending determination of any legal processes
-    * Does not guarantee a certain type of support that the Union can provide
+    * Does not guarantee a certain type of support that the union can provide
 * The right to discuss and to participate in establishing via referendum or Assembly:
     * The amount and frequency of dues, fees, and assessments, within the bounds of CWA’s constitution and bylaws
     * AWU-CWA internal and strategic matters